rahul0705/mediasync/README.md

 Bugs
 ----

-* mediasync currently only has the capability of monitoring one directory and no sub-direcoties inside of it.
+* mediasync currently only has the capability of monitoring one directory and no sub-directories inside of it.
 * Currently the only things that match a "TV" release would be something containing sXXeXX.
-* Items that do not match "TV" releases will be defaulted into "Movie" releases.
+* Items that do not match "TV" releases will be defaulted into "Movies" releases.